sybrew/the-seo-framework/readme.txt

 TODO: Re-minify JS files...
 Ugh Node.JS
 TODO: Re-minify CSS files...
 Ugh web services

-TODO, maybe: backslashes are double-stripped from SEO settings...: \\z -> \z -> z
-	TODO test if this is also the case in the SEO meta settings; definitely so for Focus??
-		* This is fixed for both Meta and Term descriptions; already noted in changelog.

 TODO explain why PHP 5.6 is now required.

 TODO "Want to opt out of future, infrequent, admin-only, non-recurring, and non-intrusive suggestions?
 Add this to your wp-config file: `define( 'TSF_DISABLE_SUGGESTIONS', true );`